jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+### Day Six
+Feb.
+8th, 2025

+I spent the day in Hilton Head, SC for a little break with the wifey and having some moonlight dinner in Beaufort, SC at Q on the Bay.
+Stopped by Best Buy and decided to purchase a M4 Mac Mini (16gb / 512gb).
+The store didn't have the model I wanted in stock, so placed an order online with expected arrival on the 11th.

+I can't wait to upgrade from using my Intel i7 Macbook Pro from 2019.
+The M4 Mac Mini is appearing to be one of the fasted little pieces of tech even at it's cheap base price.

 ### Day Five
 Feb.
 7th, 2025